 - Signpost people to government guidance on social distancing and ways to protect themselves at home such as hand hygiene and increased cleaning of shared areas in the home.

 - Look for offers of help from community organisations.
 Ask Householders and Homesharers what they are most concerned about and the pressures on their household: support them or connect them to sources of support to reduce anxiety, stress and pressure in their households.
-Some pressures will be cumulative if self-isolation extends into a long period: these should be discussed and reviewed regularly.
-Lack of information or contact can increase anxiety.

 Guidance and Best Practice on making new Homeshare arrangements during Covid-19

-The approach we suggest you consider are:
+The approach we suggest you consider is:

 - Risk assess each new client.
 Consider whether their needs can be met via Homeshare.

 - Where it is felt that support needs are too high refer and signpost to other support organisations, and the local authority.

 - Continue to carry out all the necessary checks on both the Homesharer and the Householder.
 Utilise existing support networks and family members that are in contact to assist with home checks, introduction meetings and anything else you might have done in person if this isn’t possible.